Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Numerator

-The number of deaths due to cervical cancer among Utah or U.S. women for a given time period (ICD-9: 180 and ICD-10: C53).
+The number of deaths due to cervical cancer among Utah or U.S. women for a given time period (ICD-10: C53).

 Denominator